Developing managers and staff must be continuous in all firms just to maintain the present business position.

 New skills and knowledge are implied in the firm’s strategy.

 They’re what’s required to move the firm from present to some future state.
 This performance gap must be quantified.
 Then training and development activities can be defined to bridge the gap over time.
-Performance appraisal and staff development review are essential elements.
+Performance appraisal and staff development review are also essential elements.

 Developing Managers and Staff